 Headlight, turn signals

-Side covers and a breather (However, if you remove the rubber “velocity stack” from the air boxes that is all you need on your carburetors for velocity stacks)
+Side covers and a breather (However, if you remove the rubber “velocity stack” from the air boxes, that is the part that clamps to the carburetor, that is all you need on your carburetors for velocity stacks)

 Chrome Lift Handle (for use with center stand)

-Use existing wheels/hubs/spokes to get it on the road for complete engine/transmission/carb testing
+Use existing wheels/hubs/spokes to get it on the road for complete engine & transmission & carburetor testing.

-Items to refresh/replace on your basic prepped stocker race bike, 350K Honda:
+Items to refresh/replace on your basic prepped stock race bike, 350K Honda:

 Chassis & Control Items: